turingschool/front-end-curriculum/lessons/module-3/rest-architecture-and-urls.md

 ## RESTful API design

 During your time as a frontend developer, you've already been hitting RESTful endpoints.
-What is rest exactly?
+What is REST exactly?

 REST stands for representational state transfer.
 This means that web resources communicate using a set of stateless, uniform operations.